scrapinghub/spidermon/docs/source/stats-collection.rst

 file system.

-After enabling this stats collector, every spider instance running will have a ``stats_history`` attribute containing a list of the latest spider executions that can be easily accessed in your monitors.
+After enabling this stats collector, every spider instance running will have a ``stats_history`` attribute containing a list of the stats of the previous spider executions that can be easily accessed in your monitors.

 To enable it, include the following code in your project settings: